ARMmbed/BLEIntros/Docs/Advanced/InputButton.md

 Get the code [here](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_Button/).
 </span>

-##The Basic Template - Advertising and Connecting
+##The basic template - advertising and connecting

 Here's a basic template code to get you off the ground.
 We've thrown in a blinking LED to indicate program stability.
 This code doesn't create a custom service.
 It sets up: